The One That Started the Series, Before the Series Had a Name

 • Belt-drive JVC turntable with Grado F-1 cartridge

-To wrap up this highly subjective exercise, my ex-roommate, Jeff, told me that back then, he was listening to a Soundesign all-in-one that he’d bought with lawnmowing/babysitting cash.
+To close out this highly subjective exercise, my ex-roommate Jeff tells me he listened back then on a Soundesign all-in-one he’d bought with lawnmowing/babysitting cash..

 “I don’t remember my Dad buying music, and my Mom was all ‘showtunes/soundtracks and crooners,’” he says.
 “Being the oldest, I was on my own to discover music.
 I stuck with the rock stations, so I would have gone with Dire Straits‘ self-titled LP, ChangesOne by David Bowie; and in ’79 the brand new, mind-blowing, AC/DC, Highway to Hell.”